andreasKroepelin/polylux/book/src/theme-gallery/index.md

 - `"split v"`: split a slide vertically in `columns` parts Available options:
     - `fill`: The background color (default: `none`)
-    - `columns`: auto,integer,relative length,fraction,array: Defines the
-      columns amount and size
+    - `columns`: auto, integer, relative length, fraction, array: Defines the columns amount and size
     - `background`: The path to a background image (default: `none`)
 - `"split h"`: split a slide horizontally in `rows` parts Available options:
     - `fill`: The background color (default: `none`)
-    - `rows`: auto,integer,relative length,fraction,array: Defines the columns
-      amount and size
+    - `rows`: auto, integer, relative length, fraction, array: Defines the columns amount and size
     - `background`: The path to a background image (default: `none`)
 - `"split matrix"`: divide the slide in the same amount of columns and rows.